Salzburg Lakes CycleTour

 Getting to & from Salzburg

-The Salzburg Lakes cycle tour starts and ends in Salzburg.
+This challenging cycle tour of the Salzburg Lakes starts and ends in the city of Salzburg.
 There are direct flights to Salzburg from many European airports, though it may be more convenient and less expensive to fly to and from Munich or Vienna, from where there are regular train connections which take between 2.5 and 3 hours.
-Salzburg also has good train connections with many European cities, including London.
-Please visit the German train website [Click Here] or the Austrian train website [Click Here] to check times.

 We would be very happy to arrange your flights and / or transfers.
 Please ask for details.